UbaiAmmuneh/EZ2L/README.md

 **Example**:

-    for i form 1 to 10 jump 2
+    for i from 1 to 10 jump 2
         if i smaller than 9
             print i end with ', '
         else